 Key considerations for consolidation include the proximity of a small system to WWD40 infrastructure, available water supply, and cost-effective integration.
-"If we already have infrastructure that can serve them, that is one thing that allows us to move faster," the interviewee noted.
+"If we already have infrastructure that can serve them, that's one thing that allows us to move faster," the interviewee noted.
 However, geographically isolated systems or those too small to sustain regular demand present technical challenges, such as water stagnation.
-"If their demand is not high enough, there is a potential for stagnation in the pipe infrastructure."
+"If their demand isn't high enough, there's a potential for stagnation in the pipe infrastructure."